TARUN2K3/MyCodePortfolio/README.md

 # TechShowcase: A Personal Portfolio
-## HTML5 and CSS3 for structure and styling

 ## About

-Welcome to my GitHub repository for my personal portfolio.
+Welcome to my GitHub repository for my personal portfolio ## HTML5 and CSS3 for structure and styling .
 This repository houses the code for my portfolio website, showcasing my skills, projects, and more.
 Feel free to explore and learn more about me!

 ## Demo